gokulm/BoltOn/docs/index.md

 Logging
 -------
-BoltOn uses a custom logging adapter written for .NET Core's `ILogger<TType>` interface, which was mainly written to help in unit testing.
+BoltOn uses .NET Core's logger internally, with just a custom adapter to help in unit testing.
 You could use any logging provider as you wish, or you could inherit `BoltOnNetStandardLoggerAdapter<TType>` and override the logging methods.

 Utilities
 ---------